Q. What is IR35?

 IR35 or “off payroll” legislation is the legislation that helps determine whether an individual would be deemed an employee for tax and NI purposes if they weren’t being paid via their personal services company (PSC / Ltd Company).
 The legislation itself has been around since 2000 and at its core, hasn’t changed significantly since then.
 It has always been the responsibility of the contractor (in this case, a Ltd Company Driver) to do their own assessment, and declare to the HMRC their tax status.

-From 6 April 2020, medium and large-sized organisations in the private sector will be responsible for deciding the employment status of contractors for tax purposes.
-Currently, Ltd Company Drivers themselves are responsible for making this decision in these sectors and this change shifts the responsibility for this decision to the end user (client company).
+From April 2021, medium and large-sized organisations in the private sector became responsible for deciding the employment status of contractors for tax purposes.
+Previously, Ltd Company Drivers themselves were responsible for making this decision in these sectors and this change shifts the responsibility for this decision to the end user (client company).
 This ensures consistency with the public sector, where these arrangements have been in place since April 2017.
 The aim of the legislation is to ensure that two workers performing the same role for the same company work under the same tax scheme.

 Having carried out extensive due diligence across our clients within our driving network it has become clear that the standard position being taken across logistics industry is to no longer engage with contractors who operate via a PSC and will instead be requiring all contractors to move to PAYE.
-As a result of this Blue Arrow have made the decision to mirror our client’s strategy across the driving sector and any worker supplied to our driving clients will be engaged as a PAYE worker from 6th April 2020.
+As a result of this Blue Arrow have made the decision to mirror our clients' strategies across the driving sector and any worker supplied to our driving clients will be engaged as a PAYE worker from April 2021.
 As a PAYE worker on assignment with the same client for 12 weeks or you are eligible for “Parity Terms” in both pay and conditions with the end clients permanent workers doing the same job.
-We are currently working with all clients to establish the new PAYE rate for all driving roles.
-This will be in line with Agency Worker Regulations.
-Your local Blue Arrow branch will manage the change to PAYE and keep you updated throughout the process.
+We have worked with all clients to establish the PAYE rates for all driving roles.
+This is in line with Agency Worker Regulations.
+Your local Blue Arrow branch will manage any changes to PAYE and keep you updated throughout the process.

 Pay As You Earn is the standard form of worker taxation in the UK and offers a number of advantages over Ltd Company Terms in the form of additional benefits and conditions;